Overview of Kubeflow Pipelines

-- Orchestration controllers: A set of orchestration controllers execute the containers needed to complete the pipeline execution specified by the Kubernetes resources (CRDs).
+Orchestration controllers: A set of orchestration controllers execute the containers needed to complete the pipeline.
 The containers execute within Kubernetes Pods on virtual machines.
-An example controller is the [Argo Workflow](https://github.com/argoproj/argo) controller, which orchestrates task-driven workflows.
+An example controller is the Argo Workflow controller, which orchestrates task-driven workflows.

 Artifact storage: The Pods store two kinds of data:

-- Metadata: Experiments, jobs, runs, etc. Also single scalar metrics, generally aggregated for the purposes of sorting and filtering.
+Metadata: Experiments, jobs, pipeline runs, and single scalar metrics.
+Metric data is aggregated for the purpose of sorting and filtering.
 Kubeflow Pipelines stores the metadata in a MySQL database.

-- Artifacts: Pipeline packages, views, etc. Also large-scale metrics like time series, usually used for investigating an individual run’s performance and for debugging.
+Artifacts: Pipeline packages, views, and large-scale metrics (time series).
+Use large-scale metrics to debug a pipeline run or investigate an individual run’s performance.
 Kubeflow Pipelines stores the artifacts in an artifact store like Minio server or Cloud Storage.

-The MySQL database and the Minio server are both backed by the Kubernetes PersistentVolume (PV) subsystem.
+The MySQL database and the Minio server are both backed by the Kubernetes PersistentVolume subsystem.